-The male seemed unfazed at the wolf's blood dripping from his hand and the splatters of blood on his clothes as he closed the distance.
+The male seemed unfazed at the blood dripping from his hand and the splatters of blood on his clothes as he closed the distance.
 A crooked smirk that seemed cocky and bad boy was taking shape over his lips as he ran his other hand through his blond hair.

 "Looks like I saved you in time," he said in an arrogant tone.

 Lillie glared at him angrily and cried in an accusing tone," You were nearby watching, weren't you, Stark?
 You were amused by me running around like some crazy nut!
 Aren't you supposed to protect me?
 You're my guardian!"

 Stark had taken out an apple and took a big bite out of it before answering in an obnoxious tone," You're the one who decided to take a midnight stroll… and apparently play Super Lillie with the little forest creatures.
 Plus I wasn't about to waste an apple just to save you.
 You looked like you were doing fine."